The American Physical Therapy Association Supports Dry Needling as Within the Scope of Practice for Physical Therapists!

 To find out the status and stance on FDN for a particular state, please use the menu to the right and click on the state of interest.
 If a state is not listed it is likely that your state has not made a determination one way or another or we do not have supporting documentation one way or the other.

-Currently the only states that have made a ruling against Dry Needling being within the scope of practice for physical therapists are California, Utah, New York, Idaho, Hawaii and Florida, mainly due to verbiage in the practice act against puncturing the skin.
+Currently the only states that have made a ruling against Dry Needling being within the scope of practice for physical therapists are California, Utah, New York, and Hawaii, mainly due to verbiage in the practice act against puncturing the skin.

 We recommend contacting your PT Board to voice your interest in providing this treatment technique.
 If you are interested in pursuing your state’s acceptance of FDN/TDN please contact us, as we may be able to assist you in doing so.